ror-community/ror-site/content/events/2020-03-18-ror-community-call.md

 duration = ""
 location = ""
 recorded = ""
-description = "In this meeting of the ROR Community Advisory Group, we hear about the success of the ROR meeting at PIDapalooza, with future plans for webinars, blog posts, and support tailored to remote working due to COVID-19.
+description = "The bi-monthly ROR Community Advisory Group meeting includes updates from the ROR team, opportunities for feedback on ROR processes and policies, updates from ROR adopters, and more.
+In he March 2020 meeting, we hear a report on the ROR meeting at PIDapalooza and future plans for webinars, blog posts, and support tailored to remote working due to COVID-19.
 Development updates include improvements in ROR’s search features, the integration of ROR into Crossref and ORCID, and ongoing work on metadata and department-level information.
 The curation team continues to refine workflows for ROR updates, and the ROR team continues to fundraise and consider other options to ensure ROR's sustainability." website = "" reglink = ""
 +++